- Crisis Management

 - 10/22/2012Whitney Gibson, an attorney in the firm’s Cincinnati office, was featured guest on The Crisis Show.
 On the show, Gibson discussed the firm’s internet defamation practice.

 - 8/17/2012Whitney Gibson, an attorney in the firm’s Cincinnati office, was quoted throughout a Cincinnati Business Courier story titled “Don't like what's posted about you online?
 There might be relief.”

 - 7/12/2012Helping companies stop internet defamation, false reviews, cyber attacks and other internet-related issues that are increasingly causing damage to businesses’ reputations is the goal of a new practice launched by Vorys.

-- 3/26/2015Vorys partner Whitney Gibson will be presenting a webinar hosted by Clear Law Institute on March 26, 2015, titled How to Remove Defamation, Negative Reviews, and Other Damaging Content from the Internet.
+- 3/26/2015Vorys partner Whitney Gibson presented a webinar hosted by Clear Law Institute on March 26, 2015, titled How to Remove Defamation, Negative Reviews, and Other Damaging Content from the Internet.

 - 1/22/2015Internet Defamation and the Credit and Collection Industry: How to Remove Defamation, Negative Reviews and Other Damaging Content from the Internet.Vorys partner Whitney Gibson was a presenter at the Credit & Collection Education Forum on January 22, 2015.

 - 1/21/2015Vorys partner Whitney Gibson presented a webinar titled How to Remove Defamation, Negative Reviews, and Other Damaging Content from the Internet, hosted by Clear Law Institute on January 21, 2015.